Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules/bankVault/setup_guide.md

 - Players trapped behind the gate after the guard respawns must either die or reopen the gate to exit.
 - Use tools like clocks, crowbars, or phones to interact with the bank system for additional information or functionality.
 - The sound effects during the gate open period are dynamically adjusted based on the guard's respawn time, replacing the previous hardcoded 2:30 minutes.

+### Admin Tips
+- To access admin‑only rack actions, hold the `mts:ivv.idcard_seagull` in your offhand when interacting with rack NPCs.
+- Use a `minecraft:barrier` on a guard or rack NPC to unlink it from a facility (clears stored linkage).
+- Use a `variedcommodities:phone` on the guard to print facility gate info (positions/block) to chat.

 ### Server Rack Notes
 - Server racks are a family of rack types added for use in banks and regular server rooms.